0xPolygonMiden/miden-base/docs/architecture/accounts.md

 Every Miden account is essentially a smart contract.
 The `Code` component defines the account’s functions, which can be invoked through both [Note scripts](notes.md#the-note-script) and transaction scripts.
 Key characteristics include:

-- **Function commitment:** Each function corresponds to a root of a [Miden program MAST](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html), represented as a 32-byte hash.
-This ensures both integrity and immutability of the underlying function logic.
 - **Mutable access:** Only the account’s own functions can modify its storage and vault.
 All state changes—such as updating storage slots, incrementing the nonce, or transferring assets—must occur through these functions.
+ - **Function commitment:** Each function can be called by its [MAST](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) root.
+The root represents the underlying code tree as a 32-byte hash.
+This ensures integrity, i.e., the caller calls what he expects.
 - **Note creation:** Account functions can generate new notes.

 ## Account lifecycle